 This item is warranted for one year from the date of purchase against defects in material or workmanship.
 We will repair or replace (at our option) the defective part without charge for parts or labor, if the item is returned to the address below within one year of the original date of purchase.
 This warranty does not cover items that have been abused or damaged by careless handling.
+Wear parts such as, light bulbs, pick up rollers or traction tires are also not covered under this warranty.
 Transportation costs incurred by the customer are not covered under this warranty.

-This warranty gives you specific legal rights and you may have other rights which vary from state to state.
+This warranty gives you specific legal rights and you may have other rights which vary from state to state